Improve Executive and Emotional Control of Grief with Mindfulness

 Grief is a normal, albeit complex, process that follows a loss of a significant person or situation in one’s life.
 This can involve the death of a loved one, a traumatic experience, termination of a relationship, loss of employment etc. Exactly what transpires depends upon the individual and the nature of the loss.
 It involves physical, emotional, psychological and cognitive processes.
 Not everyone grieves in the same way but there have been identified four general stages of grief, shock and denial, intense concern, despair and depression, and recovery.
 These are normal and healthy.
 But, in about 15% of people grief can be overly intense or long and therapeutic intervention may become necessary.

-So, reduce grief with mindfulness.
+So, improve executive and emotional control of grief with mindfulness.

 CMCS – Center for Mindfulness and Contemplative Studies